Charitable Connections - RHS

 Moorcroft, an Arts and Crafts pottery, evolved from the ground-breaking 19th Century designs of William Moorcroft.
 William, whose own father, Thomas Moorcroft, was a botanical artist, is renowned for his Florian Ware, which, as the name suggests, was based around designs of British wild flowers like daffodils and cornflowers.
 Over a century later, Moorcroft has harnessed the vitality and beauty of the natural world into a hot house of ceramic design, collected and housed in museums worldwide.
 The Royal Horticultural Society (RHS) is the UK’s largest gardening charity and is committed to transforming lives and our world through gardening.
 It is also, not unlike Moorcroft, a key part of the UK’s distinguished horticultural heritage.

-For 2022, the unique collaboration between Moorcroft and our licensing partner, the RHS, has opened the gates of design and artistry par excellence, transforming precious RHS watercolours from acclaimed RHS orchid illustrator, Nelly Roberts, into five exotic orchid designs of sophistication and wonder.
+In 2022, the unique collaboration between Moorcroft and our licensing partner, the RHS, opened the gates of design and artistry par excellence, transforming precious RHS watercolours from acclaimed RHS orchid illustrator, Nelly Roberts, into five exotic orchid designs of sophistication and wonder.
 Each piece of art pottery is made entirely by hand in the Arts and Crafts tradition and designed by Moorcroft designer, Nicola Slaney.
-If this was not enough, the collection is being launched on the joint 150th anniversary of Moorcroft’s founding father, William Moorcroft, and Nelly Roberts herself – both born in 1872.
+If this was not enough, the collection was launched on the joint 150th anniversary of Moorcroft’s founding father, William Moorcroft, and Nelly Roberts herself – both born in 1872.

 Cattleya Dupreana gx 'The Dell' © RHS.
 Credit: RHS Lindley Collections / Nelly Roberts.